pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

              let mut process: &mut Process<C> =
                  &mut *((&mut []).as_mut_ptr() as *mut Process<'static, C>);
 ```

+#### "you can't always genertrify what you want"

+["you can't always genertrify what you want"]: #L.you.can.t.always.genertrify.what.you.want.

 Unfortunately, I was not able to ["genertrify"][] the `remaining_app_memory`
 formal parameter, even though it is unused in the function body.
 Why